My Pain Isn't Your Pain

 Sensations reach us through our nervous system and are tied to the brain.
 So, yes, everything you feel is “in your head.”
-But the difference been my friend and myself is probably largely genetic.
+But the difference been Jim and I is probably largely genetic.

 It’s true that changing how you think about pain can help diminish it.
 Pain is a feedback loop—you feel the sensation, tighten up, and are beset by thoughts like “What’s wrong with me?,” “What did I do to deserve this?,” “I’m going to lose my job if this goes on,” or “My life is over.”
 Those thoughts aggravate the pain.
 If you can let go of them, move on and out of the loop, you have a better chance of managing your pain.

 That does not mean pain at a particular time in your life means you’re especially unhappy or are neurotic.
 However, if you’re in a bad place, managing those pain-triggered thoughts is more difficult.

 Being in pain for a long time is in itself depressing.
 If you’re waking up during the night, a lack of deep sleep affects your mood the next day.
 Pain also typically interferes with exercise.
 You might end up sitting on the couch more often.
 Like everyone else, you need to move; exercise increases our tolerance of pain.
 The trick will be to find and pursue an activity that doesn’t aggravate your pain, like swimming, for example.
 You’ll need to push yourself.